 Physical layer [TGPP36201] provides data transport services to higher layers.
-These include error detection and indication to higher layers, FEC encoding, HARQ soft-combining.
-Rate matching and mapping of the transport channels onto physical channels, power weighting and modulation of physical channels, frequency and time synchronization and radio characteristics measurements.
+These include error detection and indication to higher layers, FEC encoding, HARQ soft-combining, rate matching and mapping of the transport channels onto physical channels, power weighting and modulation of physical channels, frequency and time synchronization and radio characteristics measurements.

 User plane is responsible for transferring the user data through the Access Stratum.
-It interfaces with IP and consists of PDCP, which in user plane performs header compression using Robust Header Compression (RoHC), transfer of user plane data between eNodeB and

-UE, ciphering and integrity protection.
-Lower layers in user plane are similarly RLC, MAC and physical layer performing tasks mentioned above.
+It interfaces with IP and the highest layer of user plane is PDCP, which in user plane performs header compression using Robust Header Compression (RoHC), transfer of user plane data between eNodeB and UE, ciphering and integrity protection.
+Similar to control plane, lower layers in user plane include RLC, MAC and physical layer performing the same tasks as in control plane.